If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 As for carbohydrates before bed, it is not negative as many make it seem.

-Imagine that your daily carbohydrate consumption is 250g, and before bedtime you still need 30g to reach this value, there is no problem in ingesting these 30g before bedtime.
+Imagine that your daily carbohydrate consumption is 250g, and before going to sleep you still need 30g to reach this value, there is no problem in ingesting these 30g before going to sleep.

 No, they will not be instantly converted to fat.